aeveltstra/lammpster/README.md

-using the tools that Google provides, saves that file in a location where the Lammpster software can read it, and tells the Lammpster software where to find that file, in the [account] section of lammpster.ini.
+using the tools that Google provides, saves that file in a location where the Lammpster software can read it, and tells the Lammpster software where to find that file, in the [account] section of config.

 The owner of the spread sheet must tell the Lammpster operator in which of the sheet's pages to look for data.
 Lammpster can read only 1 page of 1 spread sheet, using 1 service account.
-To read multiple pages of multiple sheets, possible using other service accounts, set up multiple copies of the software and adjust the lammpster.ini file for each copy.
+To read multiple pages of multiple sheets, possible using other service accounts, set up multiple copies of the software and adjust the config file for each copy.

 The software is highly customized, and reads known columns from the spread sheet.
 If other columns need to be read, the owner